-Dr. Ziavras received the Diploma in Electrical Engineering from the National Technical University of Athens (NTUA), Greece (1984), the M.Sc. degree in Electrical and Computer Engineering from Ohio University (1985), and the D.Sc. degree in Computer Science from George Washington University (1990).
+Dr. Ziavras received the Diploma in Electrical Engineering from the National Technical University of Athens (NTUA), Greece, the M.Sc. degree in Electrical and Computer Engineering from Ohio University, and the D.Sc. degree in Computer Science from George Washington University.
 He graduated from NTUA in 9 semesters (normal duration of studies: 5 years/10 semesters).

 He was a Graduate Teaching Assistant and a Research Assistant at Ohio University, and a Distinguished Graduate Teaching Assistant and a Research Assistant at George Washington University.
 He received an award from the Hellenic Government (IKY) in 1984 and the Richard E. Merwin Ph.D.
 Fellowship in 1986.
 From 1988 to 1989, he was also with the Computer Vision Laboratory of the Center for Automation Research at the University of Maryland in College Park, performing research in supercomputing techniques for parallel computer vision and numerical analysis (actual implementations on a Connection Machine supercomputer were also involved).
 He was with the RISO National Research Laboratory of Denmark in the summer of 1983, performing research in interactive computer graphics.
 He was a visiting Assistant Professor in the Electrical and Computer Engineering Department at George Mason University in the Spring of 1990.
 He joined the Electrical and Computer Engineering Department at NJIT in the Fall of 1990 as an Assistant Professor.
 He was promoted to Associate Professor in 1995 and then to Professor in 2001.
-He also holds a joint appointment in Computer Science.
+He served in the past as the Associate Chair for Graduate Studies in the ECE Department (2001-2004, 2007-2008).

-Dr. Ziavras has served as an Associate Editor of the Pattern Recognition journal (1994-2006), and as a member of the Advisory Committee for the Computer and Information Science Section of the New York Academy of Sciences.
-He has been listed, among others, in
+He has served as an Associate Editor, among others, of the Pattern Recognition journal (1994-2006), and as a member of the Advisory Committee for the Computer and Information Science Section of the New York Academy of Sciences.
+He is listed in several who’s who publications, such as:

 Who´s Who in Science and Engineering